Stray Dags: History

 sheep's bottom which can spell disaster for a sheep.) often used affectionately as a term describing someone dressed untidily, shabbily, or unfashionably, but also used derogatorily, as a fool.

 The founding members of the band were Tina Harris, Mystery Carnage, and Ludo McFerran, who got together and started at the Women's Warehouse.
 They could borrow equipment and there were regular cabarets.

 The Dags' first live performance was at the Toucan Cafe in the inner-Sydney suburb of Glebe, when the cafe held a week of women's music.
 They only played three songs, two of which were written by Ludo McFerran.
 The songs included "Jenny the Jillaroo" and "Elsie Blues", the later about the about the Elsie Women's Refuge, which was the first women's refuge in Australia, established in 1974 by Anne Summers and Bessie Guthrie.

 The band had a weekly gig at the Sussex Hotel on Thursday nights, and performed at monthly "rent dances" to support the Women's Warehouse at the Haymarket.
 They also toured to the capital cities of Brisbane, Adelaide, Canberra, and Melbourne.
 Many of their gigs were played at gay and lesbian dances that were "one of the main forms of LGBT organisation" at the time.
 In Adelaide, they played four gigs over June one year, including at Norwood Town Hall and Uni Bar, with supporting bands.

 On Saturday 9 August 1980 they appeared at Glebe Town Hall in Sydney, along with Wimmins Circus and Hens' Teeth.

 In January 1982 The Dags performed at "Frock Rock", a women's music event that was part of the Sydney Festival.
 The event was staged at both Sydney Town Hall and Petersham Town Hall, and included musicians from Sydney, Adelaide, and Melbourne.

 On 18 September 1982, they performed at Melbourne State College, along with Right Furniture.

+1984 saw their music used in the film On Guard, in which Carnage also co-starred.

 The Stray Dags disbanded in 1984.